HOME page -- Studio Tour -- Equipment -- Services and Price List -- Studio Session Photos

 Among those managed by us was Bobby Lester for CBS Records.

-Haskell, Kolotkin and Reeves (taking photo) cutting a deal at RCA.
+Haskell, Kolotkin and Reeves (taking photo) cutting a deal at ABC.

 Bobby Lester